 Aberdeen is situated on the North Sea coast enjoying one of the sunniest and driest climates in the UK.
-The city is large enough to have a city “feeI” and buzz but small enough to allow access to the close-by countryside within minutes.
+The city is large enough to have a city buzz but small enough to allow access to close-by countryside within minutes.
 Most trainees reside within a short commute of the hospital.
-The city has excellent amenities, transport links with other major cities in the UK and the closeness of Royal Deeside, the Grampian mountains (summer and winter) make Aberdeen a perfect rural / urban mix.
+The city has excellent amenities and good transport links with other major cities in the UK.
+Proximity to the Royal Deeside and the Grampian mountains (summer and winter) allows Aberdeen to provide a perfect mix of rural and urban lifestyle choice.

 Inverness sits at the estuary of the River Ness on Scotland’s Moray Firth coastline.
 It is the capital of the Highlands of Scotland and has excellent facilities for culture, sport and recreation.
+It too has good transport links with rest of the UK, making it a popular tourist location.
 A major attraction of the city is its proximity to the mystical Loch Ness and the rugged mountains of the Scottish Highlands.
-Many people looking for a good life – work balance choose this urban / rural setting.
+Many people looking for a good work-life balance choose this city for the urban / rural setting it offers.

 Training in Anaesthetics in Scotland is provided within four separate Deaneries and Schools of Anaesthetics: North of Scotland, East of Scotland, South-East of Scotland and West of Scotland.

-Each School of Anaesthetics delivers a complete training programme based on the 2010 Curriculum produced by the Royal College of Anaesthetists.
-This describes the learning outcomes, assessment strategy, and learning methods for an indicative 7-year programme of broad based training in Basic, Intermediate, Higher and Advanced Level Anaesthetics.
-The knowledge, skills and attitudes required for the Initial Assessment of Competency, the Certificates of Basic and Intermediate Levels of Training and for specific sub-specialties are detailed under training section of the Royal College of Anaesthetists web site (www.rcoa.ac.uk).
+Each School of Anaesthetics delivers a complete training programme based on the 2021 Curriculum produced by the Royal College of Anaesthetists.
+This describes the learning outcomes, assessment strategy, and learning methods for an indicative 7-year programme of broad based training delivered through Stages 1 to 3.
+The knowledge, skills and attitudes required for the Initial Assessment of Competency and for completion of all Stages of the training programme are detailed in the Anaesthesia Curriculum 2021, under training section of the Royal College of Anaesthetists web site (www.rcoa.ac.uk).

-The curriculum spans the period after foundation training up to the award of a Certificate of Completion of Training (CCT) in Anaesthetics.
-Anaesthetics is a stand-alone CCT, but can also be combined with a CCT in Intensive Care Medicine (ICM).
-Arrangements for dual and single training in ICM, to CCT are changing and prospective candidates are advised to consult the RCoA website for up to date details.
+Anaesthetics is a stand-alone training programme, but the training can also be combined with a CCT in Intensive Care Medicine (ICM).
+For more information on dual training in ICM, prospective candidates are advised to consult the RCoA website for further details.

 Aberdeen Royal Infirmary, Raigmore Hospital, Inverness, Royal Aberdeen Childrens Hospital, Royal Cornhill Hospital, Aberdeen, Woodend Hospital, Aberdeen, Aberdeen Maternity Hospital, Aberdeen